Princes Street Gardens

 In the winter, every year, the gardens are transformed into the wonderful 'Winter Wonderland' where a variety of amusement park rides are installed such as a ferris wheel, often dubbed the 'Edinburgh Eye', where one may view the majesty of the beautiful gardens light up at night.

-2 Bedroom Apartment Accommodates 6 in the City Centre is 0.18 kilometers from Princes Street Gardens Edinburgh.
-Room prices starting from £ 0Check availability and book online.
+Cosy Holiday Apartment in Edinburgh City Centre, Rose Street is 0.10 kilometers from Princes Street Gardens Edinburgh.
+Room prices starting from £Check availability and book online.